alan-turing-institute/data-safe-haven/docs/need_review/data-ingress-old.md

 The data owner will transfer the data to this location.
 A restricted number of Turing staff will have access to the staging area and data will be deleted from the staging area as soon as it has been transferred to the Data Safe Haven.

 The **secure data area** is the workspace within the Azure infrastructure that contains the data and analysis environment.
 It is in the secure data area that approved researchers will have access to the data.
 Access will be managed via the user roles.
 Note that most researchers will only have read access to this data to avoid accidental deletion.

 The **secure document store** is the single volume within the Azure infrastructure that contains the definitive copy of the signed data transfer agreements.
+(Do we ever use this?)

 The **golden copy** is the exact copy of the data received from the data owner and stored in secure data area.

 ## Step 1: Categorise the data into one of the defined [Data Tiers](https://github.com/alan-turing-institute/data-safe-haven/wiki/DataTiers)